Clergy

 Rabbi Jarrod R. Grover serves as the Senior Rabbi and mara d’atra of Beth Tikvah Synagogue in Toronto.
 He joined the congregation at the age of 28, fresh from rabbinical school, and has proudly served the community throughout his rabbinic career.

-A bilingual native of Montreal, Rabbi Grover holds a degree in Economics from Princeton University and received his Master’s degree and rabbinical ordination from the Jewish Theological Seminary of America, where he served as president of the student body.
+A bilingual native of Montreal, Rabbi Grover holds a degree in Economics from Princeton University and received both his Master’s degree and rabbinical ordination from the Jewish Theological Seminary of America, where he also served as president of the student body.

 Rabbi Grover has been recognized with numerous fellowships and leadership awards, including commendations from the Government of Canada.
-He is also accredited by the Canadian Association for Pastoral Practice and Education.
+He is also professionally accredited by the Canadian Association for Pastoral Practice and Education.

 To get in touch with Rabbi Grover, please email his assistant at rabbis.assistant@bethtikvahtoronto.org